The 4-meter telescope is the largest optical telescope on Kitt Peak.

 The telescope's 15 ton primary mirror is polished to one millionth of an inch and has a reflective aluminum coating one thousandth the thickness of a human hair.

 A blue "horseshoe" equatorial mounting positions and moves the 92 foot long telescope.
-The telescope is mounted on a cement pier that is completely separate from both the building and the dome, although the telescope and dome move in unison.
+The telescope is mounted on a concrete pier that is completely separate from both the building and the dome, although the telescope and dome move in unison.

 The Mayall Telescope is equipped with a wide field imager camera, the CCD Mosaic, This camera has 8192 x 8192 pixels and produces color pictures of astronomical objects such as M 101, the Pinwheel Galaxy.